sahargavriely/nooneissafe/README.md

 # No one is safe

-A python package with the sol purpose of monitoring your connected camera's view.
+A python package with the sol purpose of monitoring your connected camera's view and notify upon movement via email.

 ## Installtion